Click here to return to the Whirlwind World History Curriculum Online Textbook table of contents.

 A key factor in the youth movement was the American war in Vietnam.
 Despite Soviet control of the Eastern Bloc, the American government was a much more visible oppressor than was the Soviet Union to the more radical members of the youth movement.
 American atrocities in Vietnam were perceived as visible proof of the inherently oppressive nature of capitalism and imperialism.
 Vietnam thus served as a symbolic rallying point for the youth movement the world over, not just in the United States itself.

 In the United States, many members of the youth movement (black and white alike) campaigned for the end of both racist laws and the inherent racism of American culture in general.
-A new feminist movement (considered in more detail below) emerged to champion not just women’s rights before the law, but the idea that the objectification and oppression of women was unjust, destructive, and unacceptable in supposedly democratic societies.
+A new feminist movement emerged to champion not just women’s rights before the law, but the idea that the objectification and oppression of women was unjust, destructive, and unacceptable in supposedly democratic societies.
 In addition, for the first time, a movement emerged championing the idea that homosexuality was a legitimate sexual identity.

 Protests happened all across the world during this time: